How To Copyright a Restaurant Name

 By Ryan Loose

+Many owners new to the restaurant industry wonder how to copyright a name for their establishment.
 This is a common misnomer among restaurant owners.
-You actually can’t copyright a restaurant name.
+You actually can’t copyright a name.
 Copyrights cover logos, images, slogans, and graphics that are created as a part of your brand.
 To officially consider your restaurant’s name yours and yours alone you have to get a trademark.
-So, as a tie in to our post last week, here are the basic steps involved in trademarking your restaurant’s name.
+So, as a tie in to our post last week, here is how to register a restaurant name and have it legally protected.

 How to Trademark a Restaurant Name